scocoh/IPS-RTLS-UWB/README.md

 This repository contains the Parco Real-Time Location System (RTLS) software development kit (SDK) and related services.
 Parco RTLS is designed to integrate with various hardware positioning systems, providing a common format for data regardless of the hardware used.
 This allows for seamless upgrades or changes to hardware without impacting the end-user applications built with the Parco SDK.

+For a full history on this code visit https://asproj.com/github-rtls

 # Key Features:

 Tag Agnostic and Scalable: Supports active RFID systems, ensuring tag data is immediately available without prior system knowledge.